One-Way Ethernet Cable and Data Transfer

 The tool we will use to establish the data channel will be some variant of netcat, a venerable Unix utility that was first released in 1995 and has been often described as a networking “Swiss army knife”.

-The first variant of netcat we will show is ncat, which itself has often been described as the “Netcat for the 21st century”.
+The first variant of netcat that we will show will be ncat, which itself has often been described as the “Netcat for the 21st century”.

-The second variant, socat, is a further extension of the original netcat idea.
+The second variant we will show will be socat, which is a further extension of the original idea of netcat.

 You could use either one or even mix their use.